oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     $ pp proc  # subject to change

-The `pp` builtin can also print low-level interpreter state.
+You can also print low-level interpreter state.
 The trailing `_` indicates that the exact format may change:

 Examples:

     $ var x = :| one two |
-    $ pp cell_ x  # dump the "guts" of a cell, which is a location for a value

     $ pp asdl_ (x)  # dump the ASDL "guts"

     $ pp test_ (x)  # single-line stable format, for spec tests

+    # dump the ASDL representation of a "Cell", which is a location for a value
+    # (not the value itself)
+    $ pp cell_ x

 ## Handle Errors